IncOQ/incoq/README.md

 * `costs`: Perform cost analysis and emit cost comments at the top of each non-recursive function in the output program. (default: `'true'`)

+* `strict_rewriting`: Whether to rewrite updates to ensure strictness; if `'true'`, the input program's updates need not be strict.
+There will be an additional constant factor overhead in generated code size and running time if this option is used. (default: `'false'`)

+* `relation_tuple_flattening`: Whether to rewrite uses of relations in memberships where the left-hand side has a nested tuple structure instead of a flat tuple structure.
+All left-hand sides of such queries must have the exact same nesting structure; otherwise, the set on the right-hand side should not be treated as a relation. (default: `'true'`)

 Valid per-symbol query options are as follows.
 These can only be entered in through a program annotation (or when calling the compiler's invoke() method